-The Ralph T. and Esther L. Warburton Foundation and Dr. Hugh Judge Jewett Fellowship in Urologic Oncology at the Brady Urological Institute is approved by the Society of Urologic Oncology (S.U.O).
-The fellowship provides comprehensive multidisciplinary training in all aspects of urologic cancer surgery, including open, laparoscopic, and robotic-assisted techniques for disease management.
+The Ralph T. and Esther L. Warburton Foundation and Dr. Hugh Judge Jewett Fellowship in Urologic Oncology at the Brady Urological Institute is supported by philanthropic gifts from Drs.
+Warburton and Jewett, both of whom were great friends of the Brady.
+In 1974, Dr. Jewett introduced Ralph Warburton to Dr. Patrick Walsh when he attended medical conferences at Johns Hopkins.
+They became great friends and it was Dr. Walsh that worked to establish the Warburton/Jewett Fellowship at the Brady Urological Institute.
+The fellowship is approved by the Society of Urologic Oncology (S.U.O) and provides comprehensive multidisciplinary training in all aspects of urologic cancer surgery, including open, laparoscopic, and robotic-assisted techniques for disease management.
 Our goal is to train future leaders in academic urologic oncology to make significant contributions to the field.

 The Urologic Oncology Fellow will have an opportunity to work directly with research faculty and clinicians who diagnose and manage urologic malignancies using the most up-to-date clinical and research skills.
 Our surgeons perform open and minimally-invasive surgical procedures for the treatment of all urological malignancies and work closely with fellowship trainees.
 The fellow is appointed as Instructor in Urology with full hospital admitting, operative, and clinic privileges.